Skip to main content

 The following example styles the button with the default height of 42 pixels, a width of 200 pixels, and a border radius of 0 pixels:

-Upon invoking the `.render` method, the button is optimistically rendered while an HTTP request is dispatched to Shopify to check the availability of Shop Pay in the configured shop.
+Upon invoking the .render method, the button is optimistically rendered while an HTTP request is dispatched to Shopify to check the availability of Shop Pay in the configured shop.
 If the Shopify Payments setup is incomplete or Shop Pay is deactivated in the payment settings, the button element is removed from the DOM.

-#### Enabling and disabling the Shop Pay button
+Anchor to Enabling and disabling the Shop Pay buttonEnabling and disabling the Shop Pay button

 If you need to disable and re-enable the Shop Pay button for specific user interactions or other conditions in your application, you can use the following methods.